- OpenAPI specification: Upload an OpenAPI definition to expose your API endpoints as tools for WRITER Agent.

 Edit a custom connector

-Modify an existing custom connector to update its name, description, or function configurations.- Navigate to Connectors & Tools in AI Studio
+Modify an existing custom connector to update its name, description, or tool configurations.- Navigate to Connectors & Tools in AI Studio

 - Find your custom connector and select Edit connector